danhitchcock/nano_tipper_z/README.md

     'silence <yes/no>' - (default 'no') Prevents the bot from sending you tip notifications or tagging in posts 'percentage <percent>' - (default 10 percent) Sets a percentage of returned tips to donate to TipBot development 'history <optional: number of records>' - Retrieves tipbot commands.
 Default 10, maximum is 50.
-    'help' - Get this help message\n
+    'projects' - Retrives a list of NanoCenter donation projects 'help' - Get this help message\n

 ### Here's a few other great links: